niess/mulder/README.md

 ## Description

-Mulder is utility library for computing local deformations of the flux of atmospheric due to geophysical features, e.g. taking into account a local topography described by a Digital Elevation Model (DEM).
+Mulder is utility library for computing local changes in the flux of atmospheric muons due to geophysical features, e.g. due to a topography described by a Digital Elevation Model (DEM).

-The master component of Mulder is a fluxmeter, which behaves as a portable probe of the local flux of atmospheric muons.
+The master component of Mulder is a fluxmeter, which behaves as a portable probe of the flux of atmospheric muons.
 The level of details of fluxmeters is configurable, from a fast continuous approximation delivering an average flux estimate, to a detailed Monte Carlo delivering discrete (weighted) atmospheric muon events (at the observation point).